tanvirs-creation/docs/content/github/writing-on-github/about-writing-and-formatting-on-github.md

 [Markdown](http://daringfireball.net/projects/markdown/) is an easy-to-read, easy-to-write syntax for formatting plain text.

-We've added some custom functionality to create {% data variables.product.prodname_dotcom %} Flavored Markdown, used to format prose and code across our site.
+We've added some custom fo create {% data variables.product.prodname_dotcom %} Flavored Markdown, used to format prose and code across our site.

 You can also interact with other users in pull requests and issues using features like [@mentions](/articles/basic-writing-and-formatting-syntax/#mentioning-people-and-teams), [issue and PR references](/articles/basic-writing-and-formatting-syntax/#referencing-issues-and-pull-requests), and [emoji](/articles/basic-writing-and-formatting-syntax/#using-emoji).